rishii100/rishii100/README.md

 <p align="left"> <a href="https://twitter.com/AneerbanS" target="blank"><img src="https://img.shields.io/twitter/follow/AneerbanS?logo=twitter&style=for-the-badge" alt="AneerbanS" /></a> </p>

 <h3 align="left">About me:</h3>
 <h4 align="center">I'm a computer science passionate individual who loves taking on new challenges and solving real-world problems.
-As an ML Developer, I have also experience in  UI/UX,Web Developement,Shell Scripting,App developement,RDBMS,API Development and currently I am learning ``` Web3.0 and Deep learning ``` .
+As an ML Developer, I have also experience in  UI/UX,Web Developement,Shell Scripting,App developement,RDBMS,API Development and currently I am learning Web3.0 and Deep learning.
 I have the opportunity to work on some amazing projects and solve challenging problems.
 I'm student Ambassador for OneAPI @Intel®, I am also Community Lead @MUJCentral a tech community dedicated towards building a robust coding culture in the campus and making it accessible to all.</h4>

 <h3 align="left">Connect with me:</h3>
 <p align="left">